amballa/Unit-2-Project/index.md

 ## Classification Models
 ### Logistic Regression
-The first model I ran was a linear model - Logistic Regression with default parameters.
+The first model I ran was a linear model - logistic regression with default parameters.
 Right off the bat, the bare-bone model had a validation accuracy of 99.40%, a whopping 0.48% above baseline.
 And with a precision of 0.84 and recall of 0.55 combining to give an F1 score of 0.67, these metrics were the ones to beat.
+As shown in the confusion matrix below, the model correctly predicted 27 out of the 49 college draft picks in 2020 and only misclassified 5 players into the positive class.
+For such a simple model, that's not too bad!

 ![image](https://user-images.githubusercontent.com/92558174/147285600-571af60f-6bc1-4087-b4cc-67d6f04f8871.png)